 Jamie's teaching at the Open University is mainly focused on questions of international order and global ethics.

-Jamie has provided policy advice to a number of UK government departments, was a member of the Academic Consultative Panel for the 2015 SDSR/NSS, offered a submission and was consulted as part of the 2020 Integrated Review, and has contributed evidence to parliamentary inquiries on the Philosophy and Culture of Aid, Global Britain, the National Security Strategy, and UK Soft Power.
+Jamie has provided policy advice to a number of UK government departments, was a member of the Academic Consultative Panel for the 2015 SDSR/NSS, offered a submission and was consulted as part of the 2020 Integrated Review, and has contributed evidence to parliamentary inquiries on the Philosophy and Culture of Aid, Global Britain, the National Security Strategy, UK Defence Strategy and Capabilities, and UK Soft Power.
 He has been awarded research grants from the British Academy and ESRC, looking into British foreign policy and the rising powers and international society respectively.

 The dilemma of Brexit: hard choices in the narrow context of British foreign policy traditions (2021-06)